codeselim/go-webservice-places-provider/README.md

 You need docker installed.
 The code is shipped with a Docker file responsible for a multi-stage container build.
 It will build an container containing the application binary statically compiled with all need libraries built in.

-Build an application image locally by running:
+Build an application image locally by running:  (from the repo root directory)

-`cd app`
+`docker build --no-cache . -t places-service `

-`docker build . -t places-service`
+:exclamation: Multi-stage builds are a new feature requiring Docker 17.05 or higher!!!

 ## Running the service